Asheville's Ancient (and Modern) Tradition of Ceramic Arts

 The handmade utility of artistically shaped serving pieces and colorfully glazed lamps and creative ceramic jewelry.
 Stylistically, pieces range from minimalist to utilitarian to kaleidoscopic.
 Akira Satake coaxes the impact of nature and the elements from his kilns, resulting in unexpected shaped stories of undulating sand and the artistry of wind over time.
 Artist Heather Knight (pictured above), also working in the River Arts District, uses slab-building, wheel-throwing and pinching to create her nature-inspired porcelains, blending textures and patterns with modern aesthetic or traditional mountain forms.

-Clay artist Matt Jones fires his kiln with wood – up to 2300 degrees for several hours – to produce pitchers and pots elaborately patterned with ancient-looking drawings.
+You'll likely encounter the work of clay artist Matt Jones who fires his kiln with wood – up to 2300 degrees for several hours – to produce pitchers and pots elaborately patterned with ancient-looking drawings.
 You may also find whimsical face jugs, wide smiles urging you to take one home.
+Jones maintains a studio in the nearby Leicester community of Sandy Mush.

 Witness world-renowned ceramic artists molding and shaping and throwing and extruding and hand building here.
 Our River Arts District is filled with ceramicists and potters and clay artists.
 Visit area artists’ studios or stroll through the myriad of galleries all over the area to get a sense of the eclectic and diverse ceramic spectrum.